voc0der/Backdroppr/README.md

 # Backdroppr
 *Backdroppr* is a tool written in Python that is used to import movies and shows from Radarr and Sonar, download appropriate trailers, remove borders and adding them to your library.
+This is a fork of https://github.com/ShiniGandhi/Backdroppr.

 ## Features
 * Automatically select the highest resolution available on YouTube (while trying to avoid 360 videos).